 |Area of Study||Any|

 If all the below statements describe you and your current situation, you can apply for this scholarship.

-If you are a successful applicant of this scholarship you will receive $6,000 paid in two equal instalments after the census dates of SP1 and SP2.
+If you are a successful applicant of this scholarship you will receive $6,000 paid in two equal instalments after the census dates of Study Period 1 and Study Period 2.